Working harder was never the real solution.

 And here, the missing piece finally comes into view.

-And it was never the solution on its own.
+Effort was never the enemy, but it was never enough on its own.

 What mattered was where effort was placed.